Information Inequalities for Five Random Variables: Preliminaries

 To emphasize that $\xi$ is defined on a product space, we write $\xi=(\xi_i:i\in N)$, and say that the random variables $\xi_i$ are \emph{distributed jointly}.
 The Shannon entropy of the distribution $\xi$ is defined as

 with the convention that $0\log 0 = 0$.
 If $\xi=(\xi_i:i\in N)$ is a joint distribution, then we write $\Hen_\xi(A)$ for $\Hen(\xi_A)$.
 The index $\xi$ is also dropped when it is clear from the context.
 By convention, $\Hen(\emptyset)=0$.
 The entropies $\Hen_\xi(A)$ are arranged into a vector indexed by the non-empty subsets $A$ of $N$.
 This vector is the \emph{entropy profile} of the distribution $\xi$.
-The collection of these $(2^{|N|}\m-1)$-dimensional vectors forms the \emph{entropy region $\Ga N$}.
+The collection of these $(2^{|N|}\m-1)$-dimensional vectors forms the \emph{entropy region}, denoted by $\Ga N$.
 Elements of $\Ga N$ are considered interchangeably as vectors, as points in this Euclidean space, and as functions assigning non-negative real numbers to non-empty subsets of the base set $N$.
+For a gentle introduction to these notions of Information Theory, please consult \cite{yeung-book}.

 Notions of conditional entropy, mutual information, and conditional mutual information from Information Theory are formally extended to the functional form of these vectors.
 If $f$ is any function on subsets of $N$, then for subsets $A,B,C,D$ of $N$ the following forms will be used as abbreviations: